Möng Mao: Political structure

+Military

+According to the Baiyi Zhuan, Möng Mao maintained no formal distinction between military and civilian populations.
+When assembled, people became troops, and when dispersed, they return to being civilians.
+During wartime, every three to five persons will provide one soldier.
+The strongest individuals are selected as principal soldiers, called the "Xi-la" (锡剌), who controlled troops and defend against the enemy, while the others served as supply carriers.
+For this reason, while a military force may comprise 50,000-60,000 personnel, the fighters would number less than 20,000.

+The military primarily utilizes war elephants as their main force, in which during combat, soldiers would secure themselves on to the top of elephants.
+Tactical formation were limited, with military columns lacking formal marshaling and coordination between front and rear units.
+For protection, the troops wore leather headwear and armours of bronze or iron.
+For weapons, they used long spears and crossbows, but are generally not proficient with bow and arrows.

+Legal enforcement

+Möng Mao did not have written legal statutes, and instead relied on customary law.
+For minor crimes, a fine is imposed, while serious crimes resulted in the death penalty.
+The various methods of execution were lynching, elephant trampling, drowning, or strangulation by cords, though the practice of whipping were absent.
+Engaging in adultery and theft also had punishments severe enough that the Ming observers noted the people would not dare to commit such offenses.

 Capital city

 Möng Mao had various capitals located around the Nam Mao valley (modern Ruili and its adjacent border regions in Myanmar), and Selan was the capital which was most often adopted.
 According to the Hsenwi Chronicle, Selan had been built by Hsö Hkan Hpa (c.
 1335), and was fortified with strong walls and deep moats.

 The remains of these old capitals were described by James George Scott in the early 20th century:

 The modern Sè Lan is a village of no great size.
 It stands on the highest point of an irregular four-sided plateau, which rises to a height of 260 or 300 feet above the valley level and is about a square mile in area.
 This plateau is completely surrounded by an entrenched ditch, which is in many places 40 or 50 feet deep.
 There no doubt was once also a wall, but this has completely mouldered away.
 A few miles off is Pang Hkam, also an old Mao capital, and also with the remains of an earthen parapet and ditch enclosing an even larger area.
 In the neighbourhood are a number of bare detached hills surrounded by formidable entrenchments.